 It is typically built from an old wifi modem-router, or an unexpensive SystemOnChip (SoC) computer, or even an old laptop or simply any computer with at least one available extra wifi interface.

 Besides distributing cjdns connectivity toward your home LAN, It can be also be used to host useful server services.

 How is the Janmesh Project doing?

-We already wrote a full documentation to get a working CoOoOW stack with a basic Ubuntu Linux computer.
-The network is up and runing at a local scale -Read more-
+A full documentation to get a working CooW (cjdns over open wifi) stack with basic Ubuntu GNU/Linux computers is available.
+The network is up and runing at a local scale

 And now learn more about citizen-to-citizen networking future...